canonical/ubuntu-for-developers-docs/docs/howto/go-setup.md

 	rm -f $(WINDOWS) $(LINUX)
 ```

-Test the builds on your code:
+Generate the builds and test the Linux build:

 ```none
 make all